emrekarakis/simpledb/README.md

 LICENSE
 =======

 Dr. Sciore and Dr. Sun placed no explicit license on their works.
 It is provided here without warranty.
-Any derivate work on my part is license under GPLv3.
+Any derivate work on my part is licensed under GPLv3.
 A copy of the GPLv3 license can be found at [http://www.gnu.org/licenses/gpl-3.0.html](www.gnu.org/licenses/gpl-3.0.html).